 - Swirled into brothy things - I'm not kidding, I've mixed a spoonful of this into this Moroccan Fish Soup, or in a pot of beans or lentils to amp up the flavors too.

-Chermoula in Morocco
+Chermoula Sauce in Morocco

 I've been lucky enough to have lived a lifetime of enjoying this magical marinade, so I can't vividly remember my first time trying it.